Blending With Colored Pencils

 - Avoid mixing your blending techniques in one area until you have a good understanding of each.
 Adding them on top of each other can create an overwhelming mess if you aren’t careful

 - Try warming the tips of your colored pencils, especially if they are a harder wax.
 These will soften them considerably and allow them to lay down much more color which makes blending easier

-- If using an eraser or paper stump, start with very little pressure as it is easy to completely remove color from a spot.
+- If using an eraser or paper stump, start with very little pressure as it is easy to completely remove the color from a spot.
 If you aren’t seeing any results to your liking, slowly add a bit more pressure

 - When burnishing, vary the pressure you apply.
 Varying pressure points where help to create a more consistent blending effect.